jappeace/unwitch/Readme.md

 [![Jappiejappie](https://img.shields.io/badge/twitch.tv-jappiejappie-purple?logo=twitch)](https://www.twitch.tv/jappiejappie)
 [![Jappiejappie](https://img.shields.io/badge/discord-jappiejappie-black?logo=discord)](https://discord.gg/Hp4agqy)

+# NOTE
+I abandoned this because I thought it was to boring to implement 👨🔫.
+“

 > Three hundred and twenty years have passed since the coven sank in the dark.
-Phantom from the past.
-Time that started to move again.

 Removes the magic from witch.
 This provides safe conversions like witch does.